Skip to content

 A tour of the human genome, one chapter per chromosome, written at the moment the Human Genome Project was completing.
 The most readable introduction to molecular biology and what the genomic revolution means for medicine, identity, and free will.

-Cover of The Beginning of Infinity
+The Beginning of Infinity by David Deutsch — book cover

 The Beginning of Infinity